ramonrc/Tutivillus/content/authors/anel/_index.md

 ---
 # Display name
-title: Dr. Historian
+title: Anel Hernández Sotelo

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Profesor
+role: Coordinadora

 # Organizations/Affiliations
 organizations: